celo-org/docs/docs/celo-codebase/protocol/oracles/redstone-protocol-how-to.md

 ## 🔥 How to use RedStone?

+**IMPORTANT**: Our contracts are still undergoing security audit and we are working on the infrastructure secutiry improvements.
+So, before using RedStone oracles in production apps, please reach out to the RedStone team [on Discord.](https://redstone.finance/discord) We will be happy to help you with the integration and will set up a new pool of data provider nodes if there is a need.

 Please read this [short documentation](https://github.com/redstone-finance/redstone-evm-connector/blob/master/README.md) to learn how to integrate your dApp with RedStone oracles.

 💡 Note: currently RedStone is integrated only with `ethers.js` library, so in order to use it on Celo blockchain dApps you should use [ethers.js](https://docs.ethers.io/v5/) along with [@celo-tools/celo-ethers-wrapper](https://www.npmjs.com/package/@celo-tools/celo-ethers-wrapper).